 If you’re sedentary, you can decrease your resting heart rate by one beat per minute per week during your initial endurance training, as more blood returns to your heart and leads to changes in autonomic nervous system control.
-You can decrease your heart rate while exercising by 10 to 30 beats per minute within six months, according to Mike Collins, cross-country coach at Lewis-Clark State College.
-Also, the more you train, the faster your heart rate will be able to recover following your workout.
+You can decrease your heart rate while exercising by 10 to 30 beats per minute within six months.
+The more you train, the faster your heart rate will be able to recover following your workout.

 The term "athlete's heart" refers to a group of changes, including bradycardia, or a slow pulse of less than 70 beats per minute, and phasic sinus arrhythmia, a pulse that speeds and slows as you breathe.
 Found in up to 69 percent of aerobically trained athletes, these conditions can cause a feeling of skipped beats.
-Dr. Luis Mont from the Hospital Clínic de Barcelona, Spain, adds that disturbances in heart rhythm, particularly atrial fibrillation, are more common among cyclists, marathon runners and other athletes with a long history of endurance training.
+Disturbances in heart rhythm, particularly atrial fibrillation, are more common among cyclists, marathon runners and other athletes with a long history of endurance training.
 Low resting heart rates, combined with large leg muscles and the tendency to be dehydrated, also make some athletes up to 85 percent more likely to suffer from deep-vein thrombosis, or blood clots.